 - Only full-time faculty members with at least ten years of service at NYU.
-Please note that while current adjuncts are not eligible for consideration, current full-time faculty may count past adjunct service towards the ten-year eligibility requirement.
+Current full-time faculty may count past adjunct service towards the ten-year eligibility requirement.

 - Past winners of the award may not be renominated.
 Please review this list of previous winners before nomination.

 - Faculty members must hold one of the following job titles

 - Professor, Associate Professor, Assistant Professor

 - Clinical Professor, Clinical Associate Professor, Clinical Assistant Professor, Clinical Professor (Research), Clinical Associate Professor (Research), Clinical Assistant Professor (Research)

 - Global Distinguished Professor, Global Professor, Global Instructor